Russia denies looking for pretext to invade Ukraine

 Washington and its allies firmly rejected Moscow's demands during last week’s Russia-U.S. negotiations in Geneva and a related NATO-Russia meeting in Brussels, which were held as an estimated 100,000 Russian troops with tanks and other heavy weapons are massed near Ukraine in what the West fears might be a prelude to an invasion.

+Amid the troops buildup, Russia in recent weeks has held a series of war games in regions that border Ukraine.
+On Monday, the military announced the launch of another exercise involving armored units stationed in the western part of Russia that includes 300 combat vehicles.

-A delegation of U.S. senators is visiting Ukraine to emphasize the U.S. support for the country.
+A delegation of U.S. senators is visiting Ukraine to emphasize U.S. support for the country.

 “Our bipartisan congressional delegation sends a clear message to the global community: the United States stands in unwavering support of our Ukrainian partners to defend their sovereignty and in the face of persistent Russian aggression,” Sen. Jeanne Shaheen, a New Hampshire Democrat, said in a statement.

-“We are prepared to have a serious dialogue with Russia, because diplomacy is the only way to defuse this highly dangerous situation at the moment,” she said.
+“We are prepared to have a serious dialogue with Russia, because diplomacy is the only way to defuse this highly dangerous situation,” she said.

 “We made clear that we will do everything to avoid escalating the crisis,” she said.